BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

   ]
 }
 ```
-As you can see, we're sending the majority of our money straight back to your change address (n3PqoMxnQQmafdup2hAmV6SzanJGo4FG8f) minus that standard transaction fee we've been using of 0.0005 BTC — though we do note our transactions are getting larger as we're adding extra outputs, and now 16 bytes of data.
-More importantly, the first output shows an OP_RETURN with our data (3b110a164aa18d3a5ab064ba93fdce62) right after it.
+As you can see, this sends the majority of the money straight back to the change address (n3PqoMxnQQmafdup2hAmV6SzanJGo4FG8f) minus that standard transaction fee we've been using of 0.0005 BTC. _Do_ note that these transactions get larger as they add extra inputs and outputs — and now 16 bytes of data.
+More importantly, the first output shows an OP_RETURN with the data (3b110a164aa18d3a5ab064ba93fdce62) right after it.

 Sign it and send it, and soon that OP_RETURN will be embedded in the blockchain!